netgroup-polito/frog4/docs/README_INSTALL.md

 - Launch the FROG orchestrator as described [here](https://github.com/netgroup-polito/frog4-orchestrator/blob/master/README_INSTALL.md#run-the-orchestrator)

-- Launch the domain orchestrator(s), and the associated GUIs, following the appropriate section in the respective README_INSTALL file.
+- Launch the domain orchestrator(s) and the associated GUIs, following the appropriate section in the respective README_INSTALL file.